tatumio/doc/docs/rpc/stellar-rpc-documentation/getAssets.md

 // Initialize the Tatum SDK for Stellar const tatum = await TatumSDK.init<Stellar>({ network: Network.STELLAR });

-// Define input parameters as an object (Replace placeholders with actual values) const inputParams = {
+// Define input parameters as an object (Replace placeholders with actual values and remove redundant) const inputParams = {
     assetCode: 'YOUR_ASSET_CODE',
     assetIssuer: 'YOUR_ASSET_ISSUER',